In this talk from 1994, Ram Dass investigates the many roots of suffering. And how our perception shapes our experience of that suffering.

 Links from this episode: Propeller | Mindrolling Podcast

-Why Suffering?
-(16:35) – How do you respond to the immensity of the suffering around you in a way that doesn’t close you down?
-Ram Dass discusses ways that we can meet the suffering in our communities with compassion and equanimity, instead of armoring our hearts to that suffering.
+How do you respond to the immensity of the suffering around you?
+In a way that doesn’t close you down?
+Ram Dass discusses ways that we can meet the suffering in our communities.
+With compassion and equanimity, instead of armoring our hearts to that suffering.